ibm-cloud-docs/vpc/s390x-vsi-profiles.md

 Balanced profiles provide a mix of performance and scalability for more common workloads with a ratio of 4 GiB of memory for every 1 vCPU of compute.
 The following table shows all Balanced profiles available for the IBM Z or LinuxONE (s390x architecture) processors.

-Ensure that you select a secure execution enabled profile (for example, cz2e-2x4) when you enable the **Run your workload with an OS and a profile protected by Secure Execution** toggle (to activate support for secure execution images).
-Selecting any profile that is not secure execution enabled will cause the deployment of the virtual instance to fail.
+Make sure that you select a secure execution-enabled profile (for example, cz2e-2x4) when you enable the **Run your workload with an OS and a profile that is protected by Secure Execution** toggle (to activate support for secure execution images).
+Selecting any profile that is not secure execution that is enabled causes the deployment of the virtual instance to fail.

 | Instance profile | vCPU | Cores | GiB RAM | Bandwidth Cap (Gbps) |